Animation

 This is the cards demo's detail panel: it renders offscreen via a style object, then springs into place on mount.
 Because the panel is a keyed <Show> child it remounts per card, so the spring replays on every open:

-import { View, Text, type NodeMirror } from "@pocketjs/core/components";
+import { View, Text, type NodeMirror } from "@pocketjs/framework/components";

 function Detail(props: { title: string; detail: string }) {